-- The agent had access to his past bookings and profile of the customer.
+- The agent had access to his past bookings and the profile of the customer.

 - His integrated CRM suggested smart related bundles.

-- Given the size of the booking, he could provide the customer with a pre-authorised, on the spot discount.
+- Given the size of the booking, he could provide the customer with a pre-authorized, on the spot discount.

 - Planned the entire holiday and not just flight tickets.

-21- Agent also took permission from the customer and blocked his calendar and provisioned for auto call reminders for key activities.
+21- The agent also took permission from the customer and blocked his calendar and provisioned for auto call reminders for key activities.

-22- The call ended in a happy customer and a happier business.
+22- The call ended with a happy customer and a happier business.

-Which is going to be the most likely scene in your organisation?
+Which is going to be the most likely seen in your organization?

 Scenario 1 or 2?

 If you do all the work for your consumer, your consumer will love you more.
-Most organisations have all the tech, people and other infrastructure that is needed to create scenario 2 like
+Most organizations have all the tech, people, and other infrastructure that is needed to create scenario 2 like a

-Integrate your CRM/order management system with capable Omni Channel solution, keep all options open for your customers to choose from, restricting your customers either to only voice or only data ( ChatBOT, email, form-based interaction etc) is not a wise choice to make.
-Use data analytics to create meaningful product/ service bundle and most importantly have a single screen set up, so that the support agent without sweating is able to give the most accurate and the most relevant information to the customer, thereby reducing customer effort.
+Integrate your CRM/order management system with a capable Omni Channel solution, keep all options open for your customers to choose from, restricting your customers either to only voice or only data ( ChatBOT, email, form-based interaction, etc) is not a wise choice to make.
+Use data analytics to create a meaningful product/ service bundles and most importantly have a single screen set up, so that the support agent without sweating is able to give the most accurate and the most relevant information to the customer, thereby reducing customer effort.